Foot Therapy Program

 Is this you or someone you love or care for?

 Shuffling your feet or feeling off balance when you walk?

 Uncomfortable feelings in the feet like Burning?
 Hot?
 Cold?
 Prickling?
 Numbness?

 Unsteadiness when walking, especially in the dark or on soft, uneven surfaces?

 Experiencing repeated falls?

-If you answered yes to any of those questions, there may be reduced blood flow to the feet from normal aging or nerve damage from foot neuropathy, and this can increase the chance of falling.
+If you answered yes to any of those questions, there may be reduced blood flow to the feet from normal aging or nerve damage from foot neuropathy, and this problem can increase the chance of falling.

 If you are looking for ways to reduce the risk of falling,